usnistgov/OSCAL/docs/prose/control.md

          </part>
 ```

 The final part of the example contains the references.
-These are links to additional sources of information for the control.
+These contain hyperlinks to additional sources of information for the control.

 ```xml
          <references>